twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

    `true`.
 To perform a negative test, the whole expression should be prefixed with `not` ({{ not 1 in [1, 2, 3] }} would return `false`).

+ * `..`: Creates a sequence based on the operand before and after the operator (see the `for` tag for some usage examples).

  * `|`: Applies a filter.

  * `~`: Converts all operands into strings and concatenates them. `{{ "Hello "